VineethReddy02/vineeth-web/content/post/gRPC.md

 show message // shows all the messages defined in protocol buffers.

-call register // T test the respective service in interactive mode
+call register // Test the respective service in interactive mode
 ```

 ### Demo App

-Let's create a server when the client registers.
-It displays a message saying registration successsful.
+Let's create a server that registers the client requests and displays a message saying registration successsful.
 When client sends register request to server it returns a unique id is returned, on successful registration.

 Checkout the demo app on gRPC [here](https://github.com/VineethReddy02/gRPC-demo/tree/master)